How to Start a Career in Cyber Security

 Which platform will you try first?
 Let me know in the comments! 👇

-Imagine malware as a gang of digital criminals, each with their own specialty:
+Imagine malware as a gang of digital criminals, each with their own speciality:

 Remember the “ILOVEYOU” outbreak in 2000?
 That was a virus that spread through email attachments disguised as love letters.
 Like a biological virus, it needed someone to open the attachment to spread.
 Today, viruses still hide in: